Skip to main content

 Understanding your Marsello email bounce report

-Emails "bounce" when they fail to be delivered or are rejected by the recipient's inbox provider.
-In your campaign's bounced report you will notice different SMTP (server mail transfer protocol) replies explaining why the email has bounced.
-SMTP replies in your reporting may include invalid email address, technical reason, content reason, reputation, frequency/volume of emails going out, mailbox unavailable and unclassified.
+Emails "bounce" when they fail to deliver or are rejected by the recipient’s inbox provider.
+Your campaign's bounce report includes SMTP (Server Mail Transfer Protocol) replies explaining why an email bounced.
+These replies may indicate issues such as an invalid email address, technical errors, content filtering, reputation concerns, email frequency, unavailable mailboxes, or unclassified reasons.

-• Email addresses classified as a soft bounce (temporary delivery block) will see three more attempts to deliver the message before being marked as a hard bounce.
+• Soft bounces (temporary issues) allow up to three more delivery attempts before being marked as a hard bounce.

 Hard bounces indicate permanent delivery failure to a recipient's email address.
 This often occurs due to an error in the spelling of the recipient's email address or when the recipient mailbox doesn't exist.